 With tigers (and other Asian big cats) excluded from the list of wildlife under special state protection for captive breeding (at present), which are allowed to be commercially bred or "farmed," then other parts of the law apply.
 Article 27 states that, "The sale, purchase and utilisation of wildlife under special state protection or the products thereof shall be prohibited."
-It then goes on to say, "Where the sale, purchase or utilisation of wildlife under special state protection or the products thereof, captive breeding, public
+It then goes on to say, "Where the sale, purchase or utilisation of wildlife under special state protection or the products thereof is necessary for scientific research, captive breeding, public exhibition or performances, heritage conservation or other special purposes," approval is